chinchon/sql-formatting-tools/README.md

-# sql-formatting-functions
+# sql-formatting-tools

+## Stored Procedure

-## PreStandardize
+###### PreStandardize
-PreStandardize is a stored procedure that creates new table with standardized column names.
-It also applies standard cleansing on the data.
-This store procedure requires only the original table name and the new table name.
-A preliminary table will be created under the new table name.
+PreStandardiz creates new table with standardized column names and applies standard cleansing to the data.
+This procedure only requires  the original and new table names.
+A preliminary table will be created with the new table name.

 ## Functions
 This folder contains utility functions that can be used to cleanse data.
 The functions include: